 Have you heard of people who are in therapy for years? decades?
 Does that remind you of a person laying on a couch and not making eye contact with the therapist?

-Length of treatment does not say anything about the client or the therapist.
+The length of treatment does not say anything about the client or the therapist.
 It only says about the therapeutic model.
 Let’s review some aspects of traditional therapy and contrast it with Brief Therapy:

 It’s problem centered